 Draw on the coffee filter with washable markers.
 Using a water bottle, squirt water on the coffee filter.
 Watch the colors run together.
 Allow to dry.
 Scrunch up the middle of the coffee filter and wrap with a pipecleaner to look like antennae.
 Spread the wings out.

 Paint the palms of the child's hands.
 On a piece of construction paper, stamp the hands down (thumbs down, fingers pointing in opposite directions, handprints touching).
 Clean off both hands.
 Painting only the index finger black, stamp down the center of the handprints to make the butterfly's body.
 Add googly eyes and two antennas.
 Add the title "Jesus is Alive!"

 Paint the bottom of the child's foot.
 Press the feet down on paper with the left foot on the right side and the right foot on the left side.
-Leave a little space in between for the butterfly's body.
-Thank you to Crystal for this cute idea!
+Leave a little space in between for the butterfly's body. idea by Crystal

 Print the Butterfly printable.
 Fold the paper in half and open back up.
 Drop paint around the fold line.
 Fold one side onto the other.
 Gently push the paint around to cover both sides of the butterfly.
 Carefully open the butterfly to see a mirror image.

 Roll-a-Picture are fun games to play to incorporate fine motor skills, visual perception skills, taking turns, and family time!
 Think Cootie with a pencil.
 Several options are available to get you started!

 Egg Carton Caterpillar

 Cut a paper egg carton to make a single line of containers.
 Turn upside down and paint each container.
 Add black pipecleaners for antennae, a mouth, and googly eyes.
 (To use with the Wordless Book theme, paint the caterpillar black, red, white, gold, and green.)